Identity-affirming social-emotional learning

-Make sure yourexamples are inclusive.
-For instance, avoid taking a heteronormative stance (e.g. referring to families as having a mom and a dad).
+- Make sure your examples are inclusive.
+For instance, be sensitive about using a heteronormative stance (e.g. referring to families as having a mom and a dad).

-Be careful not to blame or place the onus on students to navigate oppressive, racist and discriminatory spaces.
+- Be sure to provide students with support and tools to challenge oppression and be careful not to blame or place the onus on students to navigate oppressive, racist and discriminatory spaces.
 For example, research shows using positive thoughts can influence our emotions and behaviours in helpful ways and can support reframing negative events.
 While it’s helpful to learn about positive thinking and reframing, they are not the solutions to oppressive practices and shouldn’t be presented to students in that way.
-Be sure to provide students with support and tools to challenge oppression.

-Take a strengths-based, co-learning approach.
-Social-emotional learning is not about educators telling students how to cope and behave.
-It’s a co-learning process where student ideas and strengths are honoured, and new ideas are explored together.
+- Take a strengths-based, co-learning approach.
+Social-emotional learning is a co-learning process where student ideas and strengths are honoured, and new ideas are explored together.